-After some time, I wake up slightly – but only because I’m experiencing extremely intense contractions.
-It’s involuntary, but I can feel my body trying to escape, attempting to leave itself behind on the bed and get somewhere safe.
+Until now.
+I’m awake enough to know I’m experiencing extremely intense contractions.
+It’s involuntary, but I feel my body trying to escape this bed and this place, attempting to leave itself behind and get somewhere safe.

-As soon as the contraction ends, I’m completely knocked out again.
+The brutal contraction finally ends and I’m completely knocked out again.

 Unbeknownst to me in Ambien-land, the following takes place:

 Within a few hours, I go from hardly 3 cm dilated to a full 6 cm.
 They order my epidural and Brandon texts my mom to alert her that labor is picking up, and she comes back to the hospital.

 I’m very, very asleep.
 So asleep in fact, that I am utterly unaware that the epidural is being placed.
 (I hope that conveys my level of unconsciousness!)
 It takes a team to hold me in place: Brandon, my mom, and a nurse while the anesthesiologist works in between my wake ups and contractions, which are only minutes apart.

 Our third baby, a girl, yet unnamed, had been in a transverse (sideways) position for much of my pregnancy.
 In response, I ventured out to chiropractic appointments multiple times a week, utilizing a specific type of chiropractic care called Webster’s technique.
 I was familiar with Webster’s because it had been successful with Finn, my second baby, who was breech for almost the entire pregnancy.